-How does the service work?
-After taking blood using a simple finger stick, a specially trained team of Valley Hospital pharmacists efficiently obtains INR results in just minutes using the CoaguChek point-of-care testing device.
-At the same time, the team provides one-on-one patient education and information, and makes appropriate dosage adjustments according to a Valley Hospital Medical Board-approved protocol.
+After taking blood using a simple finger stick, one of a specially trained Valley Hospital nurses obtains INR results quickly using the CoaguChek point-of-care testing device.
+In addition, the nurse provides one-on-one patient education and information, and makes appropriate dosage adjustments according to the Valley Hospital Medical Board-approved protocol.
 The service offers a vital communication link between patient and physician, thereby enhancing patient care.

 The program has been in operation since 1997 and was the first one of its kind in Bergen and Passaic counties.
-For more information, please call 201-447-8121 on Mondays, Wednesdays, and Thursdays, 973-427-7676, ext.
-230, on Tuesdays and Fridays, or e-mail Carlo Lupano, RPh, MBA, CCP, at email@example.com.
+For more information, please call The Valley Hospital Community Care at

 973-427-7676 #0 and inquire about the program how to become a patient in the Anticoagulation Management Service.